Here’s what’s included in this Ultimate Guide On How To Lose Weight Without Exercise post:

 Aga didn’t exercise.
 But she lost 23 lbs. in 2.5 months (and blew everyone away at her wedding)

-Aga was a client of mine who was getting married soon.
+Aga was an online weight loss coaching client of mine who was getting married soon.
 She was literally too busy to exercise, but wanted to lose the 30 pounds she’d gained when she moved from New York to Seattle.

 She tried so many methods to get back in shape, but they were hard to stick to.
 Even if they worked at first, she was back at square one before long.